How to Stop Your Dog From Pulling on the Leash: Tips for Stress-Free Walks

 • Stay Calm And Composed During Distractions

-It won’t help the situation if you get too annoyed with your pup when they inevitably get distracted by things like other dogs, people or squirrels.
-Don’t give in to the temptation to tug on the leash, instead just stay calm and redirect their attention with a verbal command or a treat.
+It will not help the situation if you get too annoyed with your pup when they inevitably get distracted by other dogs, people or squirrels.
+Do not give in to the temptation to tug on the leash; instead just stay calm and redirect their attention with a verbal command or a treat.
+Your own body language communicates directly to your dog.
+A tense handler with a tight grip and a short leash signals anxiety to the dog, which increases their own reactivity.
+Keep the leash in a relaxed J-shape with slack in it, and use your voice and treats to redirect rather than physical leash correction.

 • Manage Distractions Proactively

-It helps for you to be aware of any upcoming potential distractions on your walk route.
-If you notice something before you pup does, cues like ‘leave it’ or ‘watch me’ can help to keep their attention on you rather than on whatever might tempt them!
+It helps to be aware of any upcoming potential distractions on your walk route.
+If you notice something before your pup does, cues like 'leave it' or 'watch me' can help to keep their attention on you rather than on whatever might tempt them.
+The moment you notice a distraction ahead, increase your treat rate to keep your dog engaged with you before they have a chance to lock on to the distraction.
+It is much easier to maintain focus than to recover attention once a dog has already started fixating.

-Vero Wide Dog Collar & Omni Hands Free Dog Leash in Red
+Vero Wide Dog Collar and Omni Hands Free Dog Leash in Red

 Choosing The Right Equipment